19PA1A0562/chatterbot/README.md

 ## repl link
 https://repl.it/@ChikkalaPavitra/chatterbot#index.html
-(we are unable to deploy chatterbot in heroku, so we uploaded the repl link)
+( chatterbot is not deploying in heroku, so we uploaded the repl link)

 ## vedio link
 https://youtu.be/wQDTd_c4BhI